Linden, New Jersey: Economy

 The east side of Linden is located along the Arthur Kill, a navigable strait which plays an important role in bulk cargo transportation in the Port of New York and New Jersey.

-Together with Elizabeth, Linden is home to the Bayway Refinery, a Phillips 66 refining facility that helps supply petroleum-based products to the New York/New Jersey area, producing approximately 230000 oilbbl/d, making it the second-largest on the East Coast of the United States and one of the country's 25 largest facilities.
+Linden is home to the Bayway Refinery, a Phillips 66 refining facility that helps supply petroleum-based products to the New York/New Jersey area, producing approximately 230000 oilbbl/d, making it the second-largest on the East Coast of the United States and one of the country's 25 largest facilities.

 From 1937 to 2005, Linden was home to Linden Assembly, a General Motors manufacturing plant that produced Oldsmobile, Pontiac, Buick and other GM automobiles, but also produced planes during World War II.
 By early 2008 most of the plant has been torn down for redevelopment by Duke Realty Corporation, which purchased the 100 acres site for $76.5 million.

 Linden, together with Rahway, is home to Merck & Co., one of the world's leading pharmaceutical companies.
 In 2003, the pharmaceutical company celebrated 100 years in Rahway and Linden.